unitycatalog/unitycatalog/docs/usage/volumes.md

 # Unity Catalog Volumes

+This page shows you how to work with Unity Catalog volumes.

 Unity Catalog volumes are good for registering datasets that are non-tabular or not supported as Unity Catalog tables.

 Unity Catalog volumes are a great option for JSON files, text files, or Lance datasets.